 And this might really surprise you: make a special effort to avoid NSAIDs (non-steroidal anti-inflammatory drugs) such as Advil or Aleve, to name a few.
 They reduce series 2 eiconsanoids, which are pro-inflammatory compounds produced by the body.
 But the problem is that NSAIDs also inhibit other natural eicosanoids that are necessary to heal the connective tissue of joints.
 Studies on animals have documented this little-known but very important piece of the arthritis puzzle.The bottom line is that while these drugs reduce pain, they actually accelerate the arthritic joint degradation.

 And last but not least, make sure you practice gentle exercises at least four to five times a week.
-As the late Dr. Salter, who originated the revolutionary concept of continuous passive motion (CPM) to heal damaged joints and endorser of the Save Our Bones Program has said: “Joints were meant to move”.
+As the late Dr. Salter, who originated the revolutionary concept of continuous passive motion (CPM) to heal damaged joints and endorser of the Osteoporosis Reversal Program has said: “Joints were meant to move”.

 Wishing you a speedy improvement,